 I am interested in supervising students with interests in social demography, family sociology, gender, and health disparities.
-My research interests focus broadly on maternal, child, and reproductive health, including the measurement and social consequences of infertility, gender disparities in child health and feeding practices, and risk factors for maternal malnutrition.
+My research interests focus broadly on maternal, child, and reproductive health, including food insecurity, the measurement and social consequences of infertility, gender disparities in child health and feeding practices, and risk factors for maternal malnutrition.
 Proposals within these broad areas would be welcomed.
 Much of my work focuses on low- and middle-income countries, but I am open to supervising theses in other settings as well.

 Food Insecurity, Intrahousehold Dynamics, and Lifecourse Outcomes in Low- and Middle-Income Countries

 LU Symposium on Child and Adolescent Mental Health

 Counting, Measuring and Classification in Critical Data Practice